 So!
 It’s up to you!

-Panera’s mac and cheese has made it to our menu twice in the past two weeks and I used skim milk both times with great success (and a lot less guilt) but use whatever milk or cream you have on hand.
+My Panera mac and cheese recipe has made it to our menu twice in the past two weeks and I used skim milk both times with great success (and a lot less guilt) but use whatever milk or cream you have on hand.

 So the big question for you is: Is this on your menu yet??